Last Updated on 25th July 2022 by Pauline Loughlin

 Who doesn’t love the crispy, crunchy taste of battered fish?
 It pairs nicely with some steamed vegetables and mashed potatoes or with a plate of fries.
-Battered or breaded fish filet is very simple and quick to make.
+Battered or breaded fish (have you tried cornmeal instead of breadcrumbs?) filet is very simple and quick to make.
 It’s much easier than fried chicken, I find, cooks faster, and is a whole lot healthier.

 Now, most of the time that I am making breaded fish, I will use eggs as the binder.
 It helps the batter to not fall off the fish.
 Without egg, your batter may be too thin or not clingy enough and may detach from the fish.
 Eggs are probably the best binder you can use for fried foods, but not everyone wants to cook with eggs.

 Some people are allergic and others want to have a substitute for eggs when breading, just without egg, vegan style.
 I can understand wanting to find a substitute for eggs when breading.
 There are some foods you can use that won’t be quite the same when cooked up, but they will offer a similar binding quality.
 They will help to hold the batter on the fish better than if you used nothing to bind with at all.

 I want to share some of the best binders that can be used as substitute for eggs when breading fish or chicken.
 If you are looking to reduce the amount of protein in a dish or just cut back on eggs specifically, then these binders can help.